sandeepgangaram/next-sql/README.md

 -   Download Query Data as CSV or Excel Worksheet file.
 -   View Data Table in Fullscreen mode.
 -   Handle large datasets
--   Dashboard to see overall activity
+-   Dashboard to see overall activity (dummy)
+-   Send data as CSV or Excel file via e-mail (dummy)

 ### To Be Added